geogeeks-au/geogeeks-au.github.io/2023/0914_hyperspectral-topology.md

 * **Grant Boxer:** Hyperspectral satellite data in QGIS
 * **Humphrey Boogaerdt:** Using topology for pattern recognition in mineral exploration and alternate approaches to road centrelines
+* **Russell Menezes:** From Text to Treasure Map: How Geospatial Natural Language Processing Revolutionizes Mineral Exploration